svelte-librarian/sv-use/packages/website/src/lib/docs/core/sensors/get-device-pixel-ratio/index.md

----
-slug: 'get-device-pixel-ratio'
-title: 'getDevicePixelRatio'
+# getDevicePixelRatio

-description: 'Returns the ratio of the resolution in physical pixels to the resolution in CSS pixels for the current display device.'
+Returns the ratio of the resolution in physical pixels to the resolution in CSS pixels for the current display device.
-category: 'sensors'
----

 ## Usage